Milwaukie, Oregon: Top employers

+According to Milwaukie's 2022 People's Annual Financial Report, the top employers in the city are:

 Housing

 In 2015–2016, Milwaukie saw a boom in real estate.
 It was named the ninth hottest real estate market in 2016 by realtor.com.
-A big draw to the city was noticed right after the Orange Line from TriMet finished in 2015.
-A $1.4 billion project connecting the close-in suburb right to the heart of downtown Portland.
-A year into the new Orange Line, pricing for homes raised up 12.2% and city officials said there are zero vacancies for retail storefronts in Milwaukie's downtown area.
+A big draw to the city was noticed right after the Orange Line from TriMet, a $1.4 billion project connecting the close-in suburb right to the heart of downtown Portland, finished in 2015.
+A year after the opening of the Orange Line, housing prices had risen 12.2% and city officials said there were no vacancies for retail storefronts in Milwaukie's downtown area.
 In addition to the new Orange Line, Milwaukie finished a $2.2 million project to the city's waterfront park.
 The city had a grand opening on May 1, 2015.